-This is the fourth post of the serial I and My Depersonalization.
+This is the fourth post of the series I and My Depersonalization.

 Self-reconstructive therapy addresses both of these sides of depersonalization.
 Consider a typical case.
 Steve seeks help with an acute depersonalization-reaction: “I feel as if I lost myself.
 I am dying; I am going crazy and the world is going crazy.
 Please, erase this detachment from reality.”
 At this stage, therapy regularly conducted together with psychopharmacological treatment is mainly supportive: a comforting emotional environment that alleviates catastrophizing and facilitates cognitive certainty: “My self remains the same and the world around me remains the same.”

 Supportive therapy brings relief but does not eliminate depersonalization.
-To the contrary, the more Steve feels relieved from that acute depersonalization attack, the more he becomes aware of different and complex phenomena of depersonalization he has been experiencing.
-So characteristic for depersonalization the trait of introspection dominates at this stage.
-Steve thinks over and through his experiences of himself, reflecting on his memories, thoughts, feelings and actions, comprehending their qualities of being mine and real.
+On the contrary, the more Steve feels relieved from that acute depersonalization attack, the more he becomes aware of the different and complex phenomena of depersonalization he has been experiencing.
+So characteristic of depersonalization, the trait of introspection dominates at this stage.
+Steve thinks over and through his experiences of himself, reflecting on his memories, thoughts, feelings, and actions, comprehending their qualities of being mine and real.
 It feels like a search for lost personalization that unfortunately often only aggravates depersonalization.

-Following this clinical dynamics from acute depersonalization-reaction to depersonalization-personality trait, therapeutic approach moves from supportive to analytical.
-When Steve struggles with an attack of depersonalization the goal of therapy was to provide a relational container that holds “parts” of his dissociated depersonalized self.
-When Steve suffers from depersonalization hyper-introspection, the goal moves toward building a relationship of partnership that enables Steve’s to develop self-identity.
 The therapy provides Steve with the tools of self-inquiry, allowing him to gain more awareness of his internal conflicts and their links to depersonalization.
 The more such conflicts become understood, the more unity and reality Steve feels with himself.
 Steve sees the connection between his depersonalization experiences and the development of his self in childhood and adolescence.
 He realizes that depersonalization cannot be erased.
 To “forget” about the pain of estrangement typically means to repress it.
-Steve also comes to comprehend the difference between repression of these conflicts that is dangerously close to anxiety and the ability to understand them and integrate in his self.
+Steve also comes to comprehend the difference between repression of these conflicts, which is dangerously close to anxiety, and the ability to understand them and integrate them into his self.

 The method of therapeutic self-inquiry is congruent to compulsive self-observation that so frequently seems to play a principal role in the pathogenesis of depersonalization.
-Employing the predisposition of people with depersonalization to reflection, therapeutic self-analysis navigates toward developing an authentic core of self-identity.
+Employing the predisposition of people with depersonalization to reflection, therapeutic self-analysis helps the patient develop an authentic core of self-identity.
 Depersonalization could be seen as a reflection of the self in a distorted mirror of the patient’s disturbed consciousness.
 Accordingly, therapy could be viewed as a reflection of self in a reconstructive mirror of a therapeutic relationship.
-If an acute depersonalization-reaction is a terrifying flight through the hall of distorted mirrors and depersonalization-personality trait is a lasting presence in this hall with overwhelming introspection, then therapy appears as a professionally assisted walk through this hall of distorted mirrors, braking the spell of frightening estrangement by uncovering hidden conflicts of development of self-identity.
-Therapy opens a way to understanding one’s self in its real complexity and with its real contradictions.
-The therapeutic self-inquiry often becomes self-discovery that allows a person to discover and accept prior unknown parts of her self.
+If an acute depersonalization-reaction is a terrifying flight through the hall of distorted mirrors and depersonalization-personality trait is a lasting presence in this hall with overwhelming introspection, then therapy appears as a professionally assisted walk through this hall of distorted mirrors, breaking the spell of frightening estrangement by uncovering hidden conflicts of development of self-identity.
+Therapy provides a way of understanding one’s self in its real complexity and with its real contradictions.
+Therapeutic self-inquiry often becomes self-discovery that allows a person to discover and accept prior unknown parts of her self.